aslak3/matrix-display/README.md

 7. Year (sans 20xx)

 That is the message should be exactly 14 bytes long.
 Day 1 is Sunday.

-## matrix_display/buzzer_play

-Two tones are supported by the buzzer at present, controlled by the message text.
-Send 01 for the tone that is played automatically when a notification is shown, or 02 for the porch beeps.
-This will be extended in the future to user-created tunes passed in by the caller of this message.

 ## matrix_display/panel/switch